 The story for many Best Picture winners is their own scapegoat status as “the one that stole that award from…”, a statement that erroneously implies the implicit value of the ceremony and its awards as indicators of quality.
 Ordinary People is notable because it stole the Best Picture from Raging Bull, but that serves only to remind us that Raging Bull was one of the few masterpieces of American cinema that genuinely, circumstantially stood a fighting chance at winning the award in the first place.
 When the number of equal masterworks that never stood a chance is so voluminous, however, one wonders about the relative value of caring whether, say, Raging Bull or Citizen Kane didn’t win Best Picture when, in fact, almost all of the greatest works of American cinema have never even been admitted to the ceremony.
 Many of them were even metaphorically shunned from showing their faces on the star-swept streets of LA on the same night.

-Redford’s tale of the tragedy-afflicted Jarrett family is not unlike a Bergman tale if all the pungent provocation and scintillating holocaust the Swedish director whispered in his style was replaced with an acrid, wallowing monotone drone.
-Bergman’s self-contradicting visions of the frame beyond the frame are traded for overweening outbursts of Oscarbait exasperation and cloyingly overdetermined treacle, resulting in a film that is airy and airless all in one.
+The film plays out in an acrid, wallowing monotone drone interrupted by overweening outbursts of Oscarbait exasperation and cloyingly overdetermined treacle, resulting in a film that is airy and airless all in one.
 The screenplay by Alvin Sargent does deserve credit for resisting exposition, but the programmatic way it distills information slowly at a regular clip is nevertheless calculated to evoke a false aura of mystery that is mistaken for a nowhere-to-be-found atmosphere of sticky, Spanish-moss-draped dread.

 Truth be told, Ordinary People is more of a miss than an immolated failure, but then, immolation would require it let a little oxygen, a touch of life, in to begin with.
 For all its faults, the screenplay stands head and shoulders over your garden variety 2010s Oscarbait, the filmmaking is more reductive and mimic-based than truly vacant, and the performances are as uniformly incisive as the material allows them to be.
 So finding the insect of thought in this too-preciously preserved, frozen-stiff film is not impossible, but bring two jackhammers.
 Around every corner is a grotesque broken-dish metaphor or a gargoyle of a line to stop you dead in your tracks.